 Bench ageing durability test.

-Test procedure with distance accumulation
+Test procedure with mileage accumulation

-When discussing DUR-13-01, Line 75, EPA noted that, for larger vehicle, AMA was no more allowed.
-SRC was more representative.
+When discussing DUR-13-01, Line 75, US EPA noted that, for larger vehicle, AMA was no longer allowed since SRC would be more representative.

 Chair clarified that, even if EURO5 had been taken as basis, the GTR needed to include other area of harmonization with other regions.

 EC had no objection in keeping “or” for the sake of clarity.
-Since there was no objection, it was agreed to keep “SRC-LeCV or AMA” for the distance accumulation durability cycle.
+Since there was no objection, it was agreed to keep “SRC-LeCV or AMA” for the mileage accumulation durability cycle.

-Minimum Durability Distance Accumulation
+Minimum Durability Mileage Accumulation

-The EPPR IWG has thoroughly evaluated the values of Table 2 (former Table B.2.-1) about Minimum Durability Distance Accumulation, i.e. the minimum values which the CP can use for their domestic regulations.
+The EPPR IWG has thoroughly evaluated the values of Table 2 (former Table B.2.-1) about Minimum Durability Mileage Accumulation, i.e. the minimum values which the CP can use for their domestic regulations.

-US informed that EPA and CARB wanted domestically to harmonise the accumulated distance with Euro 5.
+US informed that US EPA and CARB wanted domestically to harmonize the accumulated mileage with Euro 5.
 However, from a study conducted by CARB, it had been found that these values were too low for some categories.
 It was thus anticipated that CARB might propose higher values for their own regulation.
 Establishing these values as minimum would allow a party to set higher values, not lower.

-At EPPR-44 (April 2021), USA presented their comments as in DUR-14-02 (USA),
+At EPPR-44 (April 2021), US presented their comments as in DUR-14-02 (USA),

-proposing to use the same requirements for 2- and three-wheeled vehicles, as in USA,
+proposing to use the same requirements for two- and three-wheeled vehicles, as in US,

 and to simplify the table accordingly.